-Safety studies were conducted in feeder calves receiving a single subcutaneous dose of 25 mg/kg BW, or 3 weekly subcutaneous doses of 2.5, 7.5, or 12.5 mg/kg BW.
+Safety studies were conducted in feeder calves receiving a single subcutaneous dose of 5 mg/kg BW, or 3 weekly subcutaneous does of 2.5, 7.5, or 1.25 mg/kg BW.
 In all groups, transient indications of pain after injection were seen, including head shaking and pawing at the ground.
-Injection site swelling, discoloration of the subcutaneous tissues at the injection the ground.
-Injection site swelling, discoloration of the subcultaneous tissues at the injection site and corresponding histopathologic changes were seen in animals in all dosage groups.
+Injection site swelling, discoloration of the subcutaneous tissues at the injection site and corresponding histopathologic changes were seen in animals in all dosage groups.
 These lesions showed signs of resolving over time.
 No other drug-related lesions were observed macroscopically or microscopically.
 An exploratory study was conducted in feeder calves receiving a single subcutaneous dose of 10, 12.5, or 15 mg/kg BW.
 Macroscopically, no lesions were observed.
-Microscopically, minimal to mild myocardial degeneration was seen in one of six calves administered 12.5 mg/kg BW and two of six calves administered 15 mn/kg BW.
-15 mg/kg BW
+Microscopically, minimal to mild myocardial degeneration was seen in one of six calves administered 12.5 mg/kg BW and two of six calves administered 15 ma/ka BW

 A safety study was conducted in preruminant calves 13 to 27 days of age receiving 2.5 mg/ kg BW or 7.5 mg/kg BW once subcutaneously.
-With the exception of minimal to mild injection site reactions, no drug-related clinical signs or other lesions were observed macroscopically or microscopically
+With the exception of minimal to mild injection site reactions, no drug-related clinical signs or other lesions were observed macroscopically or microscopically.

+STORAGE CONDITIONS

-STORAGE CONDITIONS Store below 25°C (77°F), with excursions up to 40°C (104°F).
+Store below 25°C (77°F), with excursions up to 40°C (104°F).
 100 mL: Use within 2 months of first puncture and puncture a maximum of 67 times.
-If more than 67 punctures are anticipated, the use of multi-dosing equipment is recommended.
-When using a draw-off spike or needle with bore diameter larger than recommended.
-When using a draw-off spike or needle with bore diameter larger than 16 gauge, discard any product remaining in the vial immediately after use.
-250 mL: Use within 2 months of first puncture and puncture a maximum of 100 times.
-If more than 100 punctures are anticipated, the use of multi-dosing equipment is recommended.
+If more than 67 punctures are anticipated, the use of multi-dosing equipment is recommended without a transformation of the second se Second seco If more than 100 punctures are anticipated, the use of multi-dosing equipment is recommended.
 When using a draw-off spike or needle with bore diameter larger than 16 gauge, discard any product remaining in the vial immediately after use.